VladTrut/DungeonArena-HfT-TestRepo2/README.md

 Hi!
 This is the software project of Hochschule für Technik in Stuttgart.
-We are making a simple RPG game for iOS and OS X.
+We are making a simple Multiplayer-RPG game for iOS and OS X.

 #Gameplay
 Gameplay Preview [Video: Click to watch!] (https://drive.google.com/open?id=0B3aIUU4KmFBJTjBtd3BXWGtRdk0)